 A very similar easy mountain hike is Balsam Lake — with the bonus that the fire tower at Balsam Lake’s summit has a truly amazing view.

 If you want to add a little difficulty, have a think about hiking the very popular Giant Ledge or Indian Head.
-Both offer exceptionally rewarding hikes.
+Both are exceptionally rewarding hikes.

 Get full access…